 Watch for Depression

 "It's a vulnerable time for patients when they leave the hospital," Duggan says.
-He may need time to accept what happened and adjust to life now.
+They may need time to accept what happened and adjust to life now.

-If you notice signs that he's feeling down, talk to his doctor.
+If you notice signs that they are feeling down, talk to their doctor.
 "Depression is common and can hinder recovery," she says.

 Be on the lookout for symptoms like these in your loved one: